This post may contain affiliate links. Please see my disclosure policy for details.

 Recent excavations have proved that there are two levels to the chamber and it was used for burials over a span of 100 years.

-Today, you are free to enter the ruins that welcome you with it’s four looming standing stones.
+Today, you are free to enter the ruins that welcome you with their four looming standing stones.
 You won’t find much else here to explore but it does have a certain magic to it.

 There is a local legend that says J. R. R. Tolkien visited the site whilst on a walking tour of the Berkshire Downs and it inspired part of his Middle Earth.
 He used it for the Barrow-Downs in Lord of the Rings where Frodo and the hobbits meet an evil Barrow-Wight!